ember-learn/ember-blog/source/2020-03-16-ember-3-17-released.md

 ---

 For more details on the changes in Ember CLI 3.17 and detailed upgrade instructions, please review the [Ember CLI 3.17.0 release page](https://github.com/ember-cli/ember-cli/releases/tag/v3.17.0).

+## Ember 3.16 is an LTS Release

+If you are upgrading from the previous LTS version (3.12) to 3.16 then you are getting access to these features:

+- Tracked properties (3.13)
+- Component templates co-location (3.13)
+- `component-class` generator (3.13)
+- `@model` in route templates (3.14)
+- Improved performance in fetching relationship (3.14)
+- "Classier" blueprints (3.14)
+- Octane preset for `ember-template-lint` (3.15)

 ## Thank You!